 The graph below shows the lab test results for the THC content in each of the 19 oil cartridges.
 They are ranked in order of THC content with the highest tested product at the top.
 The calculations were provided by O’Shaughnessy’s:

-Just as the THC content in each cannabis oil cartridge is different, so are the mixing agnents used.
-Some are cut with additives like propylene glycol, and some are not.
-The Pure Cure and Absolute Xtracts brand cartidges test results show that these products do not contain any type of additive.
+Just as the THC content in each cannabis oil cartridge is different, so are the mixing agents used.
+Some are cut with additives like propylene glycol or vegetable glycerin, and some are not.
+The Pure Cure and Absolute Xtracts brand vape pen cartridge test results show that these products do not contain any type of additive.
 The rest of the cartridges tested in this sample did test as having been cut with some type of additive.

-The graph below uses the lab tested percent of THC and the amount of liquid in each cartridge to determine how many milligrams of THC are in each cartridge.
+The graph below uses the lab tested percent of THC and the amount of liquid in each vape pen cartridge to determine how many milligrams of THC are in each concentrate cartridge.
 This information can be used to calculate the average price per milligram of THC, depending on how much the cartridge costs at each retailer.
-The calculations were provide by O’Shaughnessy’s, and the “size” is measured in milligrams:
+The calculations were provided by O’Shaughnessy’s, and the “size” is measured in milligrams: